-In 2022, we have continued to see the impact of several macroeconomic events on our business and on our buyers and suppliers.
-These events have included, but are not limited to, the continuing global COVID-19 pandemic including the emergence of new variants, general economic conditions including fears of a possible recession, ongoing supply chain disruptions, and geopolitical tensions including those resulting from the conflict between Russia and Ukraine.
-We believe that, as a result of the uncertainty created by these events, many potential buyers have been reluctant to invest in the purchase and implementation of our products and services.
-While we are encouraged by early indicators in our sales process, the ongoing uncertainty created by these events could continue to have a negative impact on new sales and lead to longer sales cycles.
+Throughout 2022, we have continued to see the impact of several macroeconomic events on our business and on our buyers and suppliers.
+These events have included, but are not limited to, the continuing global COVID-19 pandemic including the emergence of new variants, general economic conditions including inflation, fears of a possible recession, ongoing supply chain disruptions, and geopolitical tensions including those resulting from the conflict between Russia and Ukraine.
+While we are encouraged by indicators in our sales process, the ongoing uncertainty created by these macroeconomic events could continue to have a negative impact on new sales and lead to longer sales cycles.
 These events have made it and may continue to make it more difficult for us to acquire new buyers and to close new sales opportunities which in turn adversely impacts revenue growth in future periods.

 The U.S. economy is also currently experiencing a higher than normal level of inflation.
 The long term impacts of inflation on the economy and our business are unclear.
-Our revenue could be positively impacted by inflation as the value of our customer's payments could rise, increasing our payment volume and the base on which we earn interchange revenue.
+On the one hand, our revenue could be positively impacted by inflation as the value of our customer's payments could rise, increasing our payment volume and the base on which we earn interchange revenue.
 Also, inflationary pressure could be a catalyst for sales acceleration associated with increased interest by potential customers in automating back-office processing.
+Additionally, the Federal Reserve has raised interest rates in an effort to reduce inflation.
+These rate increases have in turn increased the interest we earn on funds held for buyers, which we recognize as payment revenue.
 Conversely, the impact of inflationary pressures on the macro economy could slow the spending of our customers and decrease payment volume.
-Inflation could also negatively impact our operating costs by increasing costs incurred by us to operate our business in terms of higher costs from our vendors and increased personnel costs.
+Inflation could also negatively impact our operating costs by increasing costs incurred by us to operate our business due to higher costs from our vendors and increased personnel costs, some of which we may not be able to recoup from our customers.
+The impact of inflation on our business and on our buyers and suppliers in future periods remains highly uncertain, as does the Federal Reserve's response to these conditions.